Spotlight on Trust

 WAYS TO WIN.
 Sometimes being “human” means making the principled decision to put people over profits.
 Bol.com recently took a clear stance that they would no longer show images or sell products that support the blackface character “Zwarte Piet.”
 In doing so, Bol.com took a stand to avoid hurting people of color in the Netherlands – even though this angered some parts of their audience (there was even talk of a boycot) and also meant Bol.com gave up sales of certain products.
 After bol.com made this stance, many of its soon instituted similar policies – making bol.com a true example of brand leadership.

 Relationships are not static entities.
 They’re stories that unfold over time, with each participant getting to write different chapters.
 Relationships are also reciprocal: meaning that they should never be thought of as one-way exchanges, but rather as a constant, friendly give-and-take.

-Being treated as an equal engenders a virtuous cycle of reciprocity, respect, and acceptance.
-When a brand takes suggestions from its consumers, or rewards loyalty, or personalizes its service approach – it serves to expand the typical business-consumer dynamic beyond the typical, transactional dynamic of “You pay for a product and then we provide it.”
+Brands should treat customers as equals.
+Being treated as an equal creates a virtuous cycle of reciprocity, respect, and acceptance.
+When a brand takes suggestions from its consumers, or rewards loyalty, or personalizes its service approach – it enlarges its relationships beyond the typical, transactional dynamic of “You pay for a product, and then we provide it.”

-Time is one of brands’ greatest assets for brands seeking to build Trust.
-Trust naturally compounds over time – a process that brands can leverage by finding ways to celebrate significant milestones in their long-term relationships with consumers.
-Rewards programs packed with benefits, privileges and special events have become even more sophisticated in the age of social media – but the best ones still involve tangible rewards and human touch.
+Brands should also celebrate relationships’ longevity.
+Time is one of brands’ greatest assets for building Trust.
+Trust naturally compounds over time – a process that brands can leverage by finding ways to celebrate significant milestones in their long-term partnerships with consumers.
+Rewards programs packed with benefits, privileges, and special events have become even more sophisticated in the age of social media – but the best ones still involve tangible rewards and human touch.